 When should I book private accommodation?

-The London housing market is vast and fluid, and it is common for tenants to start looking a few months before needing to move in.
-We advise that you carefully consider your housing needs for next year and when you can realistically move in, before committing yourself to a housing contract.
+Generally, it's common for people to start looking a few months before needing to move in.
+We advise that you carefully consider your housing needs, budget and timescales before committing yourself to a housing contract.

 Who should I live with?

-Good friends don't always make the best housemates.
+Renting with other students can bring the cost of housing down.
+However, good friends don't always make the best housemates.
 Try to live with people who have similar budgets and attitudes to cleanliness and noise to avoid disagreements.
 This means having a frank and honest conversation with potential flatmates early.

 - We do not endorse any property or room.
 You need to exercise the same caution as you would if you found an ad on another website/group.